Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 In **server-side load balancer**, there is one server, which distributes the traffic to the various instances (in Kubernetes, this is done by a distributed load balancer).

 Load-balancing can also be implemented on the client-side, giving us **client-side load balancing**, where each client is accessing the service registry to get a list of all the services and then decide itself which instance to access.
 This is usually only done for internal services.
-This elevates the need of a central load balancer.
+This eliminates the need of a central load balancer.

 There are multiple algorithms with different goals: